front-matter/commonmeta-ruby/README.md

 The output format is determined by the `--to` or `-t` flag, and defaults to `schema_org`.

-Show all commands with `bolognese help`:
+Show all commands with `briard help`:

 ```
 Commands:
-  bolognese                 # convert metadata
+  briard                 # convert metadata
-  bolognese --version, -v   # print the version
+  briard --version, -v   # print the version
-  bolognese help [COMMAND]  # Describe available commands or one specific command
+  briard help [COMMAND]  # Describe available commands or one specific command
 ```

 ## Errors

 Errors are returned to STDOUT.